Cooking tips and hacks for campers: How to cook up a feast on your next camping adventure

 Why does food always taste better when eaten outside?
 Perhaps because a day of hiking, wild swimming or general gallivanting will always make you ravenous.
 Or perhaps it’s the excitement of watching and smelling something tasty as it bubbles and spits over the flames, scenting the air with wood smoke and tantalizing smells.

 When I think of my favourite moments outdoors, they’re often linked to making or eating food.
 Baking (and accidentally incinerating) potatoes with my brother, making s’mores over the fire with friends, sitting around a camp stove to brew up coffee in fresh morning air.
-Cooking anything more sophisticated than instant noodles can seem a bit daunting to beginner campers, but it’s well worth branching out and trying more creative ways to make an alfresco supper, and these easy camp cooking tip and tricks will bring out your inner chef.
+Cooking anything more sophisticated than instant noodles can seem a bit daunting to beginner campers, but it’s well worth branching out and trying more creative ways to make an alfresco supper, and these easy camp cooking tip and tricks will bring out your inner chef, whether you’re setting up a tent with your family or heading to summer camp abroad (check out Campsi for different camping experiences).

 Camping cooking tips and tricks